davidgiga1993/mixing-station-docs/docs/getting-started.md

 | Console | 192.168.1.10 | 255.255.255.0 | - |
 | Android | Assigned by DHCP | - | - |

+For Soundcraft mixers also take a look at the [HiQNet guide](soundcraft/hiqnet.md)

 ## First launch